supermemo-wiki/SuperMemo.Wiki/supermemo/backup-guide.md

 Try out the following instructions and see if you're actually able to open up and use a copy made by BitShelter.

 #### Oh no. Something happened to my Collection.
-How to save the day ?
+How to save the day?

 Don't panic!
 Restoring your collection to an earlier version is easy with BitShelter!